k21971/EvilHack/doc/evilhack-changelog.md

 - Grant skeletal dragons immunity to their own breath element
 - Fix: covetous monster freezes when hero stands at a map edge
 - Add worn-slot sanity check to catch stale equipment-slot pointers
+- Fix: doorknob door traps no longer fire when the door is kicked